 A Command to restrict provision to Type 1 Devices and Type 2 Devices of all items of Personal Data stored in ESME which have a UTC date and time stamp prior to the date and time stamp specified in the Restrict Data Command.

+In executing the Restrict Data Command the ESME shall:

+i. make the information to remove all Personal Data available to Type 1 Devices and Type 2 Devices via its HAN Interface; and

+ii. clear the Supplier Message [INFO](5.7.4.43).

 Schedule 9 ‘In Home Display Technical Specifications (IHDTS)’ version 4.3